keroro520/solana-launchpad/reset-sdk/docs/api-reference.md

   userKey,
   binId: 0,
   paymentTokenCommitted: new BN('1000000')
-};
+}

 // Validate inputs
-utils.validateBinId(commitParams.binId, auction.getBins().length);
+utils.validateBinId(commitParams.binId, auction.getBins().length)
 ```

 This API reference provides comprehensive documentation for all SDK features, demonstrating the integration of all 4 Creative Phase decisions in a production-ready TypeScript SDK.